VioletDao/CFTPInstructions/README.md

 ![New File-Manager](/img/installFileManagerResult.png)

-### Steps for replacing the existing file-amanger:
+### Steps for replacing the existing file-manager:

 **1.** Launch the *CompleteFTP Manager* and go to the *Folders* panel.